radivot/myelo/CML/hahnel20/README.md

 ![](../../docs/hahnelDEQs.png)

 There are three classes of patients in this paper.
-Class A patients (2,3,7,9,18,19) have no hope of being controlled by the immune system.
-Class B patients (6, 12,13,14,15,16, 20, 21) are easily controlled, as one must merely drop the cancer load low enough.
-And Class C patients (1,4,5,8,10,11,17) can be immuno-controlled if steered properly.
+Class A patients {2, 3, 7, 9, 18, 19}
+have no hope of being controlled by the immune system.
+Class B patients {6, 12, 13, 14, 15, 16, 20, 21}
+are easily controlled, as one must merely drop the cancer load low enough.
+And Class C patients {1, 4, 5, 8, 10, 11, 17} can be immuno-controlled if doses are reduced as loads drop across patient-specific maximally-stimulating values.

 In Figure S5 of their paper and the output of the code below, which simulates patient loads out to 72 months, Class B patients 12-16 have striking (perhaps unrealistic) load step drops as loads fall into